akannan05/endoscope-camera/README.md

 ```bash
 colcon build
 ```
 That concludes the general installation for this endoscope camera package!
-To only build certain packages run colcon build with the `--packages-list`{:.bash} option.
+To only build certain packages run colcon build with the `--packages-list` option.
 E.g:
 ```bash
 colcon build --packages-list endofeed
 ```